-Introduction to Paralegal Studies and Civil Litigation
+PL 105 Introduction to Paralegal Studies and Civil Litigation 3 semester credits 3/0/0

 This course provides students with a comprehensive introduction to paralegal studies, focusing on the role and the scope of practice of the paralegal professional in civil litigation and practice.
 The structure and jurisdiction of all state courts and the federal court systems are discussed.
 This course also concentrates on the development of pleadings, service of process, motion practice, venue, statutes of limitations, provisional remedies, discovery, depositions, legal terminology, ethics, and the enforcement of judgments.
 This course may be taken online or face.
 Prerequisite(s): None.